 The Trust has in place policies and plans for Financial and Risk Management.
 In a period of growth and change these are being regularly reviewed and updated to reflect the changes in the organisation.
 Within the year the Trust met its objectives and aims as described above in supporting and providing Primary and Secondary education and Childcare and Family support.
 The Trust also expended grants to improve standards in the member academies within the Trust and to provide the structures for further support and growth.
-Effective financial management achieved a surplus to carry on the aims and support going forward.
+Additional Financial Control processes were introduced to minimize the deficit position during the year, which continue to mitigate on-going financial risk.